Commentary |

 where the harbor is most littered and deserted.

-And I savor the beet’s bitterness,
+And I savor the beer’s bitterness,

 seated, on the way back home,